AttackOnJasper/University-notes/psych253/psych253.md

 ### The Communicator
 - Credibility (usually peripheral)
 	- Expertise (central) e.g. T.S.
-Eliot changed more people's opinions about bad poems than a local paper writer did
+Eliot changed more people's opinions about bad poems than a local paper writer
-	- **Trustworthiness** Persuaded by people who we trust even if they know nothing about a subject 妈妈让尝试一个东西
+	- **Trustworthiness** Persuaded by people who we trust even if they have no expertise 妈妈让尝试一个东西
 	- **Sleeper Effect** delayed persuasion 慢慢洗脑
 	 	- To have the effect, argument needs to be more memorable than the source (i.e. remember the content but forget who said it)
 		- e.g. Oppenheimer (expert) vs. Pravda (local paper)
 			- initially, most people must expert
 			- with reminder of the source, not much attitude change
-			- withou reminder, most people have the same attitude over 4 weeks
+			- withou reminder, most people believe Pravda the same amount as Oppoenheimer over 4 weeks
-- Attractiveness
-	- Study: attractive / unattractive women ask to sign petition
+- Attractiveness - Study: attractive / unattractive women ask to sign petition
 - Similarity

 ### The Message
 - The Central Route to persuasion
-	- Discrepancy
+	- If message has large discrepancy & want it to be persuasive, then the argument better be good
+		- Study: Ohio State students need to pass a 3-day comprehensive exam
+			- high involvement people's attitudes largely depends on the arguments of the message
-	- 2-sided appeals
+	- 2-sided appeals > 1-side appeal when processed centrally
+		- Study: Yale school - strength of Japanese Army 1944; 2-sided speech
+			- People who initially disagree the large strength of army think more centrally; have stronger argument
+			- Result: 2-sided arguments work well on central route
+	- argument strength: 质量大于数量
-- The Peripheral Route to persuasion
+- The Peripheral Route to persuasion 无意识洗脑 e.g. TV ads
 	- Emotions / mood
+		- Good mood e.g. eating -> good mood -> easy to be persuaded
+		- Fear: more persuasive when giving the remedy of that fear
-	- Number of Arguments
+	- Number of Arguments 数量大于质量
 	- One-Sided Arguments
-	- Primacy and Recency
+	- Primacy and Recency (availability heuristic)

 ### The Audience
+- **Attitude inoculation** Exposing people to weak attacks upon their attitudes so that when stronger attacks come, they will have refutations / defenses available.

 ### Is Attitude Change So Easy?
+No!
+- easy to change the unimportant ones
+- may change important ones given the arguments are good & central route